Best turntable speakers 2026: top options for your record player

 The best premium floorstanders

-Also consider: The PMC Prodigy 5 would be our choice for the next level up if you have more to spend, but they will set you back twice as much.
-If you want to stay closer to home, the next-step-up Q Acoustics 5050 (also a 2024 Award-winner) offer a more mature, balanced performance and a clear sonic step up over the 5040.
+Also consider: The very musical PMC Prodigy 5 would be our choice for the next level up if you have more to spend, but they will set you back twice as much.
+For more options at this price level, the Award-winning Q Acoustics 5050 and 5040 offer an alternative sonic balance and more finish options.

 How to choose the best speakers for your turntable